-(a) ₹ 20,000 is a capital expenditure as it will increase the output of a firm. ₹ 12,000 are revenue expenditure as replacements and repairs are done on a regular basis.
+(a) ₹ 20,000 is considered as a capital expenditure as it will increase the output of a firm.
+The remaining ₹ 12,000 can be considered as a revenue expenditure as replacements and repairs are done on a regular basis.

 (b) ₹ 40,000 for repairs is considered as revenue expenditure as it is performed regularly and ₹ 1,60,000 on improvements will give benefits in future, so, it’s a capital expenditure.